Expansion Moderates for Apartment Markets in January

 |Contact: Jim Lapides, 202/974-2360, firstname.lastname@example.org|

 |For Release: January 22, 2013|

-WASHINGTON, D.C.—After a seven-quarter run, expansion moderated for apartment markets according to the National Multi Housing Council’s (NMHC) January Quarterly Survey of Apartment Market Conditions.
+WASHINGTON, D.C.—After a seven-quarter run, expansion moderated for apartment markets according to the National Multifamily Housing Council’s (NMHC) January Quarterly Survey of Apartment Market Conditions.
 For the first time since 2010, two of the four indexes – Market Tightness (45) and Sales Volume (49) – dipped below 50, though just barely.
 The two financing indexes show continued improvement for the 8th consecutive quarter, as the Equity Financing (56) and Debt Financing (57) Indexes remained above the breakeven level of 50.

 “The pace of improvement in the apartment industry is moderating, but the expansion remains solid,” said Mark Obrinsky, NMHC’s Vice President for Research and Chief Economist.
 “Lease-up demand is seasonally weak in January, which would fully explain the small drop in the Market Tightness Index.
 Beyond that, markets were quite tight three months ago, and remain tight today.
 New construction has picked up considerably since its 2009 low, but is still playing catch-up with the increase in demand for apartment residences.”

 - Financing remains constrained to top markets.
 Only 12 percent reported construction financing as available for all types of apartments in all markets.
 Similarly, slightly more than a quarter (28 percent) thought acquisition financing was available for all properties in all markets.
 For both construction and acquisition financing, 43 percent of respondents indicated that capital was available for primary markets but constrained in secondary and tertiary markets.